 The Ford Bronco's back, but the Blue Oval isn't done.

 A hotter, wilder Bronco is in the works with even more off-road capability, power, and attitude.
+On Tuesday Ford CEO Jim Farley teased the 2022 Ford Bronco Raptor on Twitter.
+The teaser both confirmed the Raptor name and that the long-travel Bronco will arrive in 2022.

 The most powerful 2021 Bronco announced to date has a 2.7-liter turbo-6 with 310 horsepower and 400 pound-feet of torque sent to all four wheels via a 10-speed automatic transmission.
-The Warthog could feature a 3.5-liter twin-turbo V-6 with more than 400 hp and potentially 500 lb-ft of torque, but smart money may be on a 3.0-liter twin-turbo V-6 with about 400 hp.
+The Raptor could feature a 3.5-liter twin-turbo V-6 with more than 400 hp and potentially 500 lb-ft of torque, but smart money may be on a 3.0-liter twin-turbo V-6 with about 400 hp.

 Beefier long-travel suspension can be seen in the teaser image from Twitter, though it's unknown whether there are electronic Fox shocks similar to what's found on the F-150 Raptor in those wheel wells.
 BFGoodrich KO2 all-terrain tires that appear to be 35s may be fitted as well..